andrevidela/Research-report/Thesis/index.md

 ## Enlarging the scope

 The optimisation of section 6 only looks at the _immediate_ scope of let bindings.
-Technically speaking there is nothing preventing our optimisation from working with a more indirect scoping mechanism.
-Indeed the following should trigger our optimisation
+Technically speaking, there is nothing preventing our optimisation from working with a more indirect scoping mechanism.
+Indeed, the following should trigger our optimisation:

 ```haskell
 defaultVal : MyData